United States Army Art Program: Public showings

-In September 2010 the National Constitution Center in Philadelphia, Pennsylvania hosted an exhibit titled "Art of the American Soldier", featuring more than 300 works from the army art collection, one of the first times that the Army Art from the Army Art Program had been put on display en masse.
-In addition to the 300 works, soldier/artists were also given the opportunity to submit works to be part of digital kiosks at the exhibit.
-The exhibit was designed to contain highly realistic works, such as those of U.S. Army artist, Master Sergeant Martin Cervantez.
-Cervantez commented on his pieces on display in Reuters on the nature of the exhibit "If a soldier takes his family to the museum, I want them to be able to say, 'That's what it was like.'"
+In September 2010, the National Constitution Center in Philadelphia, Pennsylvania, hosted an exhibit titled "Art of the American Soldier", featuring more than 300 works from the army art collection, one of the first times that the Army Art from the Army Art Program had been put on display en masse.
+In addition to the 300 works, soldier/artists were also allowed to submit works to be part of digital kiosks at the exhibit.
+The exhibit was designed to contain highly realistic works, such as those of U.S. Army artist Master Sergeant Martin Cervantez.
+Cervantez commented on his pieces on display in Reuters on the nature of the exhibit: "If a soldier takes his family to the museum, I want them to be able to say, 'That's what it was like.'"